Detroit

 It recounts the story of American innovation and history across 250 acres, over 300 years and with the aid of 26 million artifacts, some of the buildings that were physically moved from their original locations in Ohio, Georgia and even Switzerland.

-There are 4 unique attractions which include: a repository of artifacts from 19th century household items to JFK’s presidential limo; Greenfield Village with its incredible collection of historic buildings such as the Wright Brothers’ Cycle Shop; the Ford Rouge Factory Tour and the Giant Screen Experience theatre.
+There are 4 unique attractions which include: a repository of artifacts from 19th century household items to JFK’s presidential limo; Greenfield Village with its incredible collection of historic buildings such as the Wright Brothers’ Cycle Shop; the Ford Rouge Factory Tour and the Giant Screen Experience Theater.

 If you love cars or history or both than it doesn’t get any better than the Henry Ford Museum.
 From JFK’s limousine to the bus that Rosa Parks rode on to Thomas Edison’s Menlo Park Complex and the Wright Brothers Cycle Shop, it’s all there for you to see.

-CHECK OUT: 25 Bucket List FAMOUS Landmarks Across America
+25 Bucket List FAMOUS Landmarks Across America

-- North Country National Scenic Trail
+North Country National Scenic Trail

-- Pictured Rocks National Lakeshore
+2. Pictured Rocks National Lakeshore

-- Sleeping Bear Dunes National Lakeshore
+4. Sleeping Bear Dunes National Lakeshore

 Our goal here at More Than Just Parks is to share the beauty of America’s national parks and public lands through stunning short films in an effort to get Americans and the world to see the true value in land conservation.